Raw Wood Finish Process: Transform Your Furniture With This DIY Tutorial

 I took a very large paint brush and dipped it into some household bleach that I poured into a bucket.
 Then I literally “painted” the bleach all over the cabinet while outside in the sun.
 The heat of the sun really helps to activate and dry the bleach out faster.

-I repeated this bleaching process three or four times until I got the look I was going for, and when the final coat was dry, I wiped the whole cabinet down with a damp cloth.
+I repeated this bleaching process three or four times until I got the look I was going for, and when the final coat was dry, I wiped the whole cabinet down with some damp rags.

 DIY Rustic Raw Wood Finish Process Step 4 – Sealing

 The final step in the process of creating a raw wood finish is sealing your piece.
+You have to be careful with the sealers you choose.
 At first I tried using a clear wax, but unfortunately the wood was so raw and porous that it just drank in the wax and immediately darkened.
 I didn’t want to ruin all my hard work in lightening the wood, so I chose a white wax instead by Waverly.

 I didn’t want my wood to look white washed at all, I simply wanted it to look like raw wood so I applied a very thin coat using my wax brush that was sent to me by Jolie.
 I love this brush!
 You can find similar options here, but this is the only brush I have personally used.
 I also used a clean cotton cloth to wipe away any excess.